 - The creation of the Tecumseh Seminar Speaker Series, designed to highlight research of Native American scholars at Purdue University and across the U.S.

-- Eastern Band Cherokee Visiting Scholars Partnership Program
+- The introduction of the Eastern Band Cherokee Visiting Scholars Partnership Program